Exactly solvable pairing models in two dimensions: Abstract

 \section{Abstract}

 The BCS theory models electron correlations with pure zero-momentum pairs.
-I consider a family of pairing Hamiltonians, where the electron correlations are modelled with pure arbitrary-momentum pairs.
-I find unexpectedly that all models in this family are exactly solvable.
-I present these exact solutions.
-The BCS pairing, the $\eta $ pairing and the $d$ -wave pairing in $T_{c}$ superconductivity are the family members.
-These models, expect for the BCS model, are legitimate only on an $xy$ plane defined by the electron spin $S_z$, compatible with the two dimensionality of high temperature superconductivity.
-Surprisingly, all parings are on equal footing in the $xy$ plane, suggesting a unification of the $s$-wave and $d$-wave theoretical mechanisms in high $T_c$ superconductivity.
-I also give the extension that includes all members of this family.
+Here we consider a family of pairing Hamiltonians, where the electron correlations are modelled with pure arbitrary-momentum pairs.
+We find all models in the family are exactly solvable, and present these solutions.
+It is interesting to note that the $\eta$ pair or the $d$ -wave pair condensate in $T_{c}$ superconductivity can be the ground state of a Hamiltonian in the family.
+These models are two-dimensional because only the z-component of the total electron spin $S_z$ is conserved.
+Significantly, for the $\eta$ pair or $d$ -wave pairing model in the family we find an analytical expression of energy and an abrupt ground state change from independent particle state to the $d$ -wave pair condensate, suggesting a quantum phase transition.

-\emph{Introduction.}-- One of the major unsolved problems of theoretical condensed matter physics is how superconductivity arises in high-temperature superconductors.
-The mechanism of electron pair formation in these crystals is still obscure.
-Although there have been many promising leads, a real explanation remains exclusive or even controversial.
-One of the prime reasons for this is that the superconductive materials are normally very complex, multi-layered crystals such that it is hard to have accurate theoretical solutions either from exactly solvable models or trustworthy numerical methods on such strongly interacting electron systems.

-There have been two representative theories for the unconventional superconductivity, the $d$-wave pairing related to antiferromagnetic spin fluctuations \cite{Monthoux92} and the modified BCS-type ($s$-wave) pairing \cite{Anderson93}.
-None of them are fully accepted, but both of them are associated with sort of pairing mechanism.